Destination | Nepal |

 The online briefing will clear all your doubts about the trek, including things to bring (equipment checklist) for the hike, the itinerary details, and what you can expect on the trails.
 As soon as you complete the booking, we will email you the available date and time for the trek briefing.
 Please note that we conduct trip briefing only once either online or in person.

-We will acclimatize for a day at Manang and continue on the trail reaching Yak Kharka (4,050m) the next day.
-Then we will continue trekking westwards to Thorong Phedi (4,525m).
+You will acclimatize for a day at Manang and continue on this Annapurna circuit trek 20 days trail, reaching Yak Kharka (4,050m) the next day.
+Then continue trekking westwards to Thorong Phedi (4,525m).

-From Thorong Phedi, we make an ascent to Thorong La Pass (5,416m) early in the morning to avoid afternoon wind.
-After crossing Thorong La Pass, we head down to Muktinath (3,760m) - a sacred pilgrimage site for Hindus and Buddhists.
+From Thorong Phedi, we make an ascent to Thorong La Pass (5,416m) early in the morning to avoid the afternoon wind.
+After crossing Thorong La Pass, you head down to Muktinath (3,760m) - a sacred pilgrimage site for Hindus and Buddhists.

 The trek progresses from Muktinath to Kagbeni (2,804m), and you will be heading to Ghasa (2,113m) via Marpha (2,665m).

-From Ghasa, your trek will take you to Tatopani, known for natural hot springs.
+From Ghasa, your Annapurna Trek will take you to Tatopani, known for its natural hot springs.
 You will be relaxing your tired muscles in the hot springs.

-This package includes a 7-8 hour local bus ride from Kathmandu to Besisahar or Bhulbhule (approx. 172.9 km).
+This Annapurna Trek package includes a 7-8 hour local bus ride from Kathmandu to Besisahar or Bhulbhule (approx. 172.9 km).
 However, for an additional cost, you can book a private Jeep for comfort.
 You also have the option to return to Kathmandu on a flight from Pokhara at an extra cost.
 Discovery World Trekking recommends all our guests arrive at Kathmandu airport by 3 pm, at least one day before the trek departure date for last-minute preparations.
-If, in case, you missed the online trip briefing, it will also provide us time to conduct an in-person briefing.
-The briefing also provides us an opportunity to inform you about the trek details.

 Day to Day Itinerary